garrett-s-wininger/os-dev/README.md

 Should the compiler of choice not be available within the repo, a user-specifc `CMakeUserPresets.json` can be created and referenced when initially configuring the project.
-This file will not be version contarolled to ensure that the config doesn't step on other, user-level settings, however, common settings can easily be moved to the project level presets for others to take advantage of.
+This file will not be version controlled to ensure that the config doesn't step on other, user-level settings, however, common settings can easily be moved to the project level presets for others to take advantage of.